gbellocchi/richie-docs/source/richie-sld-toolchain/sld.rst

 ------------------
 .. _richie_toolchain_sld_acc_design:

 This phase produces the accelerator datapaths.
-The :smallcap:`Richie toolchain` supports various design flows to accommodate a wide range of users and application needs, including:
+The toolchain supports various design flows to accommodate a wide range of users and application needs, including:

 * High-level synthesis: